DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 <p>A young woman kneels in the mud beside the full-size pallet, clutching a bundle of wilted herbs in one fist and holding a damp rag over the forehead of a frail, gaunt-looking man lying across the pallet.
 The man's skin is pale and drenched in sweat, his clothes torn and ragged.
 Wispy, scraggled hair rises from his wrinkled scalp, while his face, illuminated beneath the dying light of a single, sputtering candle, is etched with exhaustion.
 A full moment passes before you realize that this ghost of a man is likely scarcely older than thirty.</p>
 </div>

 The man is Franz.
-The woman, an anxious healer named Nyanka, has been tending to Franz since morning, but has been unable to identify or treat his condition.
+The woman is his sister, a woman named Nyanka.
+Nyanka has been tending to Franz since morning, but has been unable to identify or treat his condition.

 Upon seeing the players, Franz wheezes with laughter and asks whether they are demons sent by Mother Night, come to drag his soul into the Mists.
 Nyanka apologizes for his behavior and mentions that he’s been delirious ever since the nightmares and sickness began.

 If the players ask Franz about the **night hag**, he first demands that Nyanka, Emeric, and Magda depart and leave him alone with the players.
 (None of the three other refugees mind this request.)
 Franz can then share the following information with the players:

-* Three months ago, he joined the first two-dozen refugees who left the village of Barovia for the fortified town of Vallaki to the west.
+* Three months ago, not long after his wife, Alana died of illness, Franz joined the first two-dozen refugees who left the village of Barovia for the fortified town of Vallaki to the west.
 Franz brought their two children—seven-year-old Fyodor and five-year-old Myrtle—with him to Vallaki, hoping to keep them safe from Strahd’s servants.
 * A few weeks after arriving in the camp, Franz began to purchase dream pastries from the peddler Morgantha.
-The visions brought by these pastries allowed him to dream of his wife, Alana, who had passed away the previous year.
+The visions brought by these pastries allowed him to dream of Alana, returned to his arms as though she had never died at all.
 * Franz purchased Morgantha’s dream pastries regularly, spending hours, then days lost in peaceful dreams.
-Eventually, however, his savings ran out, and Morgantha refused to sell him additional pastries—unless he paid a terrible price.* Three nights ago, Franz led Fyodor and Myrtle down past the tree line at the edge of the woods.
-There, Morgantha placed the children into magical sleep and stuffed them into a sack that she carried over her shoulder.
+Eventually, however, his savings ran out, and Morgantha refused to sell him additional pastries—unless he paid a terrible price.
+* Three nights ago, Franz led Fyodor and Myrtle down past the tree line at the edge of the woods.
+There, Morgantha placed the children into a magical sleep and stuffed them into a sack that she carried over her shoulder.
 In return, she promised Franz as many dream pastries as he could eat, each time she returned, for the rest of his life.
+* As Morgantha turned to depart, Franz heard Myrtle cry out for him in her sleep, and immediately regretted what he had done.
+He demanded Morgantha return his children at once; when she laughed and told him their bargain was final, he attempted to take his children by force.
+With a wave of her hands, however, she put him to sleep—and when he awoke, she was nowhere to be found.
+* Franz searched the woods for hours, but found no trace of Morgantha or his children.
+When he finally collapsed, exhausted, back in his tent at the camp, he suffered terrible nightmares, which have repeated each night since.
-* The following night, Franz suffered terrible nightmares in which he was strapped to a millstone, its four arms raised above him.
-On his chest sat a gaunt, female figure with sallow, gray-blue skin, deep-set eyes, matted hair, small ram's horns, and a wide mouth of sharp, yellowed teeth, holding a twisted onyx-black stone against his forehead and whispering of damnation.
-In the background, he could hear Fyodor and Myrtle sobbing beyond his view, a pair of high-pitched cackles, and the sound of a windmill’s blades grinding in the wind.
+* In the nightmare, he is strapped to a millstone, its four arms raised above him.
+On his chest sits a gaunt, female figure with sallow, gray-blue skin, deep-set eyes, matted hair, small ram's horns, and a wide mouth of sharp, yellowed teeth, holding a twisted onyx-black stone against his forehead and whispering of damnation.
+In the background, he can hear Fyodor and Myrtle sobbing beyond his view, a pair of high-pitched cackles, and the sound of a windmill’s blades grinding in the wind.
-* For the duration of the nightmare, Franz was paralyzed and unable to look away or even twitch a single muscle.
-When he awoke, his body had already begun to waste away before him.
-Morgantha hasn’t returned since.
+* For the duration of the nightmare, Franz is paralyzed and unable to look away or even twitch a single muscle.
+Each time he awakens, his body wastes away before him.
+(Morgantha hasn't returned to the camp since the first nightmare.)

 With a croaking voice, Franz begs the players to save Fyodor and Myrtle from Morgantha’s clutches.
 While he believes that his current condition is a curse sent by the gods as punishment for his sins and welcomes the penance of death, he believes that his children don’t deserve the suffering that Morgantha is likely inflicting upon them.
 He can offer the players no gold and no treasure for their efforts—only his gratitude.

+If the players ask, Franz can tell them that his sister Nyanka, who currently believes the children were devoured by werewolves in the Svalich Wood, would gladly watch and care for them while he recovers.
+"I know I don't deserve to be their father," he rasps, tears falling from his eyes.
+"All I want is to see them safe and happy."

-Before the players leave Franz’s tent, he grabs for the closest one and rasps, "I could feel it—the heart of the windmill, beating in the millstone beneath me.
+Before the players leave Franz’s tent, he grabs for the closest one and rasps, "I could feel it—the heart of the windmill—three black hearts beating as one in the millstone beneath me.
 The gnarled arm holds the key."
 He then collapses, falling into a deep, fitful sleep.

 > [!abstract]+ **Franz’s Fate**
 >